This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 In both New and Old Testaments the relationship between God and man is fixed in covenants.
 In the OT, you will remember, these covenants (and there are several of them) always bind the deity, not primarily to an individual, but to a people – albeit, in the case of the patriarchs, to a people still, as it were, within the loins of its ancestor.
 Things are no different in the New Testament.
 The sacrifice of Christ is described as winning for Him a people, and the new covenant that results, is, like the old, between God in Christ and a new Israel.
 In neither case is there question of any proper relationship to God outside the collectivity so constituted.
 Extra ecclesiam nulla salus (no salvation outside the church).
 This marks a fundamental difference between the Jewish and Christian traditions, on the one hand, and religions like Islam or Theravada Buddhism that devolve agency on the individual.

-As regards specific statements in Scripture that would seem, in my view, to lend greater warrant to the internalist position, there are two groups of texts.
+As regards specific statements in Scripture, which would seem to lend greater warrant to the internalist position, there are two groups of texts.

 The first group includes various potentially ‘difficult’ sayings of Christ, in which he appears to assure his disciples that he himself will be present, and their prayers answered, as though they were Christ’s own, when prayed collectively, ‘with faith’, or ‘in his Name’.
 Christ really does seem to envision the future Church as assuming his sacrificial agency.
 Why else would he promise his disciples: ‘Whatever you bind on earth will be bound in heaven’?
 This view of their role is, of course, entirely consistent with the place assigned to the Eucharist by the early Church in the economy of salvation – at least, as we find that view expounded by Dix, Schmemann, Hicks, Bouyer and others.